 BIT membership consists of the Coordinator of Advising, Career Development, and Counseling Services who will serve as the BIT Chair.
 In the Coordinator's absence, the Vice President of Student Services will serve as Chair.
-Other members of the BIT include the Vice President of Student Services, the Residence Halls Director, the Registrar, and the Affirmative Action Officer.
+Other members of the BIT include the Vice President of Student Services, the Residence Halls Director, the Registrar, and the Coordinator of Equity and Compliance.

 In the event of an emergency, BIT members will be contacted by calling their office phone numbers and/or via text message through HCC's Emergency Alert System.
 This system can only be activated by the President of HCC or the President's designee.